johnwargo/johnwargo-static-11ty/src/posts/2010/something-wrong-with-the-site.md

 I tried to install a FeedBurner module yesterday and now everything's hokey.
 I'll see what I can do to fix this.

 Update: I've been poking and prodding at this and I just can't figure it out.
-It's not only this site that's broken, but all of my Joomla sites being hosted on fatcow.com.
-I asked FatCow for help and what I got in response was this:
+It's not only this site that's broken, but all of my Joomla sites being hosted on Fatcow.
+I asked Fatcow for help and what I got in response was this:

 > Hello John,
 >